iramnaaz/hw4-svm/problems.tex.md

 #### Finding the best hyperparameters (4 points)
 We want to find the best kernel and slack cost, **C**, for handwritten digit recognition on MNIST using a support vector machine.
 To do this, we're going to try different kernels from the set {Linear, Polynomial, Radial Basis Function}.
 Use the default value of 3 for the degree of the polynomial.
 We will combine each kernel with a variety of **C** values drawn from the set { 0.1, 1, 10 }.
 This results in 9 variants of the SVM.
 For each variant (a.k.a. condition) run 20 trials.

 In one trial *trial* you select testing and traing data using your approach from an earlier question.
 You then select the kernel and **C**.
 You then train the SVM on the training data until it converges.
 You then test the trained SVM on the testing data.
-For this assignment, we'll be using classfication error on the testing data as the outcome of a trail.
+For this assignment, we'll be using classfication error on the testing data as the outcome of a trial.
 Save this data.
 We'll ask you to show it to us in different ways.

 ###### Note: You will have to do 180 trials.
 If each trial takes 2 minutes, you will need to dedicate 6 hours to these experiments.